xmppjs/xmpp.js/packages/jid/README.md

 addr.equals(some_jid) // returns true if the two JIDs are equal, false otherwise
 // same as
-JID.equal(addr, some_jid)
+jid.equal(addr, some_jid)

-JID.is(addr) // returns true if the passed argument is an instance of JID.JID, false otherwise
+jid.is(addr) // returns true if the passed argument is an instance of jid.JID, false otherwise
 ```

 ## Escaping